DavidKrGH/BackupScript/README.md

 ## Introduction

 Welcome to the Backup Scripts Repository!
-This small private project aims to provide a set of shell scripts to facilitate the backup process of a folder structure using two powerful tools: Restic and Rclone.
+This small private project aims to create fast, easy and reliable backups.
+After setup, all you need to do for this is to customize a template for the desired backup job.
+The powerful tools Restic and Rclone are used for the backup process.
+Since the official Docker containers of Restic and Rclone are installed automatically, no additional installation is required.
+All that is needed is a Unix system (Linux or macOS) on which Docker containers can be run.

 [Restic](https://restic.net/) is an open source backup utility to protect your data by safely storing and restoring incremental backups.
 It is easy to use, efficient and reliable and offers a straightforward and flexible solution for backing up and restoring data.
 With Restic, you can manage your backup process, encrypt your data, store it and ensure the security and accessibility of your important files.